Last Updated on January 17, 2023

 Kentwell Hall – Long Melford

-A Tudor mansion, full of rich Tudor history, and over 500 years of history, sounds like a historian’s dream, with fascinating and rich stories throughout its existence.
-Dating back to the 16th century, when it was built by the Clopton Family, who had an extensive amount of wealth, and over time, it has changed hands over the family that has owned the hall.
+A Tudor mansion, full of over 500 years of rich Tudor history, sounds like a historian’s dream, with fascinating and rich stories throughout its existence.
+It dates back to the 16th century, when it was built by the Clopton Family who had an extensive amount of wealth, and over time, it has changed hands many times until the present family that owns the hall.
 However, in 1970, the hall stood neglected and a lot of repairs were needed and someone took it on and this can be seen throughout the interior.
 The exterior has more or less been left the same since it was built, however, the interior has had a mixture of different eras contributing to the design of the rooms.
 It is a great day out for all the family to explore the different eras and stories that surround this stunning, grand hall.

 Ely – Cambridgeshire